-Special tests: When indicated bacteriological and/or hematological tests

-Models: In cases where occlusal discrepancies are present, orthodontic type models should be available.
+- 5. Special tests: When indicated bacteriological and/or hematological tests - 6.
+Study models: In cases where occlusal discrepancies are present, orthodontic type models should be available.
 Study models should be made of all cases.

+B. Diagnosis:

-Diagnosis: This must relate to the overall case as well as each individual tooth.
+This must relate to the overall case as well as each individual tooth/implant.
+The diagnosis needs to be based on the EFP / AAP 2017 Classification of Periodontal and Periimplant Diseases and Conditions.